Covid-19 Support in Communities

 We have been supporting the Noel Park Big Local Partnership in Haringey, North London in developing their response to support their community around Coronavirus.
 In order to clarify specific support around COVID- 19 that may be needed, we have worked with them to map existing support for residents in the area.
 We have talked to local organisations to understand what links can be made with the Big Local to ensure support around COVID-19 can be most effectively delivered.
 We made some recommendations to the Partnership about projects that support what is happening and are currently working with the Partnership to implement what they decided to do.
 One of the things we have supported the partnership on is producing a Coronavirus newsletter (right).
 Since May, there have now been two newsletters and we have supported the partnership on things such as running a plant distribution project, working with schools to support digital inclusion, holding a virtual Big Lunch and running a Community Chest.

-Paul has been working with 3 Big Local areas over this time enabling them to respond to and support their communities at this time through a range of projects and programmes.
+Paul has been working with three Big Local areas over this time enabling them to respond to and support their communities at this time through a range of projects and programmes.
 Paul has regularly been checking in with fellow reps, workers and partnership members from across the country to share learning around how to best respond to COVID-19 (Zoom partnership meeting left).
 Paul is the rep for Elthorne in North London, Farley in Luton and Wormley and Turnford in Hertfordshire and has supported all them during this time.
 Many Big Locals are directly supporting their communities with food deliveries.
 Others have adapted pre-planned events on Zoom to encourage neighbours to engage virtually.